johmar-22/tco-conformal-uq/README.md

 Code and data for:

 > **Conformal Uncertainty Quantification for Transparent Conductive Oxide
-> Property Prediction: Coverage Diagnostics Under Crystal Symmetry
+> Property Prediction: Coverage Diagnostics Across Crystal Symmetry
-> Heterogeneity**
+> Classes**
 > Johaimen M. Omar and Muhammed Tan

 We apply cross-conformal prediction (CV+, MAPIE) to LightGBM models on